flutter/website/src/development/platform-integration/platform-channels.md

 thread.

 {{site.alert.note}}
-  The Task Queue API is available for Android on the `stable` channel.
-For iOS, it is available on the `master` channel after [177cfc4][].
+  In release 2.10, the Task Queue API is available for Android.
+For iOS, it is only available on the `master` channel.
 {{site.alert.end}}

 {{site.alert.note}}